When the Path Curves Out of Sight

 The Moving Monolith

 Storybooks and fairytales tell us that if we hack away with our swords or attend so many elegant balls in castles, we fall into our one, true purpose.
-We are guaranteed to be assigned a soulmate.
 It’s inevitable.

 If we struggle, there will be a magical snowman or a quirky friend to help us along.
 Then it’s just a straight shot until we hit 80 or 90 years old.